yk3066/yk3066/README.md

 ### 👨🏻‍💻 &nbsp;Me Who ?

 🎓&nbsp;I am a Sophomore in Electronic and Communication Student at IIIT Dharwad.\
 📱&nbsp; App Developer and Machine Learning Enthusiast.
-Exploring and Learning ML, IoT, GPU Programming, Computer Arch, Blockchain and many more.\
+Exploring and Learning ML, IoT, GPU, Computer Arch, Blockchain and many more.\
 🎸&nbsp;I am a Musician who happens to write songs and play guitar and drums suprisingly well.\
 📮&nbsp;You can contact me at yashkmar3066@gmail.com !